-To get a grip on Calendar Time, we’ll first round out and sum up Psychological Time.
-Then we’ll introduce Calendar Time, and compare the two together.
+To get a solid grip on Calendar Time, let’s first round out and summarise Psychological Time before comparing the two.

 Introducing Calendar Time (Aka Physical Time)